-First, complete the volunteer application online or by calling 856-488-6852.
+First, complete the volunteer application online.
 Once you have submitted a complete application, you will be called for an interview or notified of upcoming Information Sessions.

 What happens after the interview?

-If you and the volunteer manager agree that there is an appropriate opening for you, you will need to attend a mandatory orientation session, undergo a criminal background check and complete a health screening before starting your volunteer assignment.
-Orientation sessions are held several times a month at the various hospital campuses.
+If you and the volunteer manager agree that there is an appropriate opening for you, you will need to attend a mandatory orientation session, undergo a criminal background check and complete a health screening (including PPD testing) before starting your volunteer assignment.
+Orientation sessions are held several times a month at the various hospital campuses as needed.

 What is the health screening?

 The health screening is completed free of charge by the hospital at our Employee Health Office located on the Stratford Campus.
-There are four components: a tuberculosis test (PPD); a rubella screening (where a small amount of blood is drawn to test your immunity); and a second PPD test and, in the fall, a mandatory flu shot.
+There are four components: a tuberculosis test (PPD); a rubella screening (where a small amount of blood is drawn to test your immunity); a second PPD test and, in the fall, a mandatory flu shot.
 The initial PPD test and rubella screening must be completed before you begin volunteering.
 The follow-up PPD is done during your first week or so of volunteering.

 How long does it take?

 Depending on your availability. the orientation schedule, the background check process, and the length of time it takes you to get you medical clearance, it will take at least several weeks before you would be able to start.

 Not everyone finds a volunteer placement in a hospital.
 There are several reasons for this: There may not be an appropriate placement, or the rules and regulations may not be agreeable to some potential volunteers.
 Also, during the interview process, the volunteer manager must make a determination regarding your skills and the available placements.
 There are times when a match simply does not occur.

 We ask our volunteers to commit to four hours per week.
 It is generally preferred that this be done in one shift, but there are a limited number of positions that allow the time to be split over two days.